How to Turn Mounds of Data into Usable, Meaningful Insights (2022 Guide)

 Contrary to popular usage, these terms don’t mean the same thing.

-• Data analysis is a subcomponent of data analytics.
-Data analysis is a process of examining, cleaning, transforming, and organizing data with the end goal of extracting valuable information and using it to inform decisions and act.
+- Data analysis is a subcomponent of data analytics.
+Data analysis is a process of examining, cleaning, transforming, and organizing data to extract valuable information and use it to inform decisions and actions.

 In a typical organization, data scientists, executives, and managers are usually the only ones using data analysis to derive insights.